griMarina/brand-shop/README.md

 define('DB_USER', 'your_mysql_username');
 define('DB_PASS', 'your_mysql_password');
    ```
-6. Start your local web server and open the project in your web browser by navigating to http://localhost/Taitotalo-project/.
-You should see the Taitotalo Fashion Shop homepage.
+6. Start your local web server and open the project in your web browser by navigating to http://localhost/.

+### Testing
+1. Make sure that Composer is installed on your system by running the command ```composer --version```.
+If Composer is installed, it will output the version, otherwise, you'll need to install it on your system.
+2. Open the CLI and navigate to the folder containing your project, which you cloned from the GitHub repository.
+3. Run the command ```composer install``` to install all the dependencies listed in the composer.json file, including PHPUnit.
+4. After installing the dependencies, run the command ```composer test``` to run the tests.
+5. If the tests pass successfully, you'll see a message indicating that the tests passed, otherwise, you'll see error messages indicating the test failures.

 ### Features
 * **User authentication**: users can sign up, log in, and log out of the platform.